Skip to main content

 • “It also runs great on my mediocre PC.”

 • “Unfortunately the game is unplayable in its state.
-It genuinely is very buggy; some mechanics don't work and the paths to continue to the next part of the story are sometimes missing.”
+I'm not saying this to be a hater; it genuinely is very buggy and some mechanics of the game don't work and the paths to continue to the next part of the story are just not there sometimes.”

 • music

-• “The sound design and atmosphere are incredible and one of the best parts.
-The music is stellar with a ton of variety, from being intense to composed or gorgeous sounding, and the chase scenes, when done right, can be a very thrilling and intense time to run through.”
+• “The sound design and atmosphere is incredible and one of the best parts.
+The music is stellar with a ton of variety from intense to composed and gorgeous sounding, and the chase scenes can be very thrilling and intense.”

-• “A lot of people expected a fast-paced, always something happening exploration of the backrooms, but this game tells a story through time, through music, through audio, and small details.”
+• “A lot of people expected a fast paced exploration of the backrooms, but this game tells a story through time, through music, through audio, and small details.”

-• “The game almost feels soulless at times, commonly missing perfect opportunities to include some kind of musical aspect, even if that were to be in the chase scenes.”
+• “The game almost feels soulless at times, commonly missing perfect opportunities to include some kind of musical aspect, even in the chase scenes.”

-• “Waited 3 extra years for this, ew, puzzles are lame, the audio is meh, the game has barely any OST, it’s glitchy, and the final level is the worst.”
+• “Waited 3 extra years for this, ew, puzzles are lame af, the audio is meh, all the cool areas you get blocked from going, the game has barely any OST, it's glitchy and wtf is the final level, that is the worst level in a.”

 • replayability